melintea/melintea.github.io/_posts/2024-06-19-fast-map-search.md

 ---
 layout: post
-title: A much faster map search
+title: Half or double
 ---

+The performance lottery.

 I have been tipped off how to speed up map searches when the key is a string: use transparent comparators.